kamack38/easycar/README.md

 I consider the project feature complete but if You are missing certain a feature please contribute.

-The only thing I may refactor is the logining in because it currently relys on a bug on the website.
+The only thing I may refactor is the logining in, because it currently depends on a bug on the website.

 ## License